canro91/canro91.github.io/_posts/2020-02-14-PipelinePattern.md

 }
 ```

-Next, a builder for a pipeline with all its steps.
-Since the steps may vary depending on the type of operation, the client or any other condition, you can load your steps from a database or config files.
-For example, selling an eBook doesn't need to create a delivery order.
+Next, we need a builder to create our pipeline with its steps.
+Since the steps may vary depending on the type of operation or the client, you can load your steps from a database or configuration files.
+For example, to sell an eBook, we don't need to create a delivery order.

 ```csharp
 public class BuyItemPipelineBuilder : IPipelineBuilder